HBOS: History

 HBOS was formed by a merger of Halifax and Bank of Scotland in 2001, Halifax having demutualised and floated four years prior.

 HBOS Group Reorganisation Act 2006

-In 2006, HBOS secured the passing of the HBOS Group Reorganisation Act 2006, a private Act of Parliament that rationalised the bank's corporate structure.
+In 2006, HBOS secured the passing of the HBOS Group Reorganisation Act 2006 (c. i), a local act of Parliament that rationalised the bank's corporate structure.
 The act allowed HBOS to make the Governor and Company of the Bank of Scotland a public limited company, Bank of Scotland plc, which became the principal banking subsidiary of HBOS.
 Halifax plc and Capital Bank plc transferred its undertakings to Bank of Scotland plc.The Halifax brand name was retained, Halifax then began to operate under the latter's UK banking licence.

-The provisions in the Act were implemented on 17 September 2007.
+The provisions in the act were implemented on 17 September 2007.

 The share price peaked at over 1150p in February 2007.

 2008 short selling and credit crunch

 In 2004, Paul Moore, HBOS head of Group Regulatory Risk, warned senior directors at HBOS about excessive risk-taking.
 He was dismissed, and his concerns not acted on.

 In March 2008, HBOS shares fell 17 percent amid false rumours that it had asked the Bank of England for emergency funding.
 The Financial Services Authority conducted an investigation as to whether short selling had any links with the rumours.
 It concluded that there was no deliberate attempt to drive the share price down.

 On 17 September 2008, very shortly after the demise of Lehman Brothers, HBOS's share price suffered wild fluctuations between 88p and 220p per share, despite the FSA's assurances as to its liquidity and exposure to the wider credit crunch.

 However, later that day, the BBC reported that HBOS was in advanced takeover talks with Lloyds TSB to create a "superbank" with 38 million customers.
 That was later confirmed by HBOS.
 The BBC suggested that shareholders would be offered up to £3.00 per share, causing the share price to rise, but later retracted that comment.
 Later that day, the price was set at 0.83 Lloyds shares for each HBOS share, equivalent to 232p per share, which was less than the 275p price at which HBOS had raised funds earlier in 2008.
 The price was later altered to 0.605 Lloyds shares per HBOS share.

 To avoid another Northern Rock-style collapse, the UK government announced that should the takeover go ahead, it would be allowed to bypass competition law.

 Alex Salmond, Scotland's First Minister, previously an economist, said of the takeover: "I am very angry that we can have a situation where a bank can be forced into a merger by basically a bunch of short-selling spivs and speculators in the financial markets."